Our next Virtual Postgraduate Open Day will be on Wednesday 26 October 2022, 2-4pm (BST). Register now to secure your place.

 We want to help you make the most of your postgraduate degree, so if you have any questions, please get in touch.

 Thinking of studying at Stirling?
-Why not register for our Our next Virtual Postgraduate Open Day on Wednesday 18 May?
+Register for our next Virtual Postgraduate Open Day will be on Wednesday 26 October 2022, 2-4pm (BST).
 You can learn more about our Masters courses and PhD opportunities, live chat with staff and students, take a virtual campus tour and more.